 Choose your cultural exchange visitors early to allow ample time for visa processing.
-Maintain good communication with them throughout the time they and you are preparing for camp.
+Maintain good communication with them and their visa sponsoring agency throughout the time they and you are preparing for camp.
 Put them in contact with other staff coming to your camp - both American and international.
+Utilize your international alumni as a resource to help support your new international counselors.